Published at: 2025-10-30

 Shipping Order

-As part of the standard sales process, after a product is sold, it needs to be shipped to the designated customer.
-In this scenario, sales personnel must locate the corresponding Sales Order, create a Shipping Order under it, select the products to be shipped from the sales product list, specify the quantity and amount for each product, and generate the Shipping Order.
-Similar to Sales Orders, shipping may require a strict approval process before fulfillment.
+As a standard sales process, after a product is sold, the company needs to deliver the product to the specified Account.
+The salesperson locates the corresponding Sales Order, creates a Shipping Order under that Sales Order, selects the Products to ship from the Sales Order line items, and sets the shipment quantity and amount per Product to generate the Shipping Order.
+Like Sales Orders, Shipping Orders can be configured to require a strict approval process before shipment.

-A Shipping Order can handle partial shipments for a single Sales Order or consolidate shipments for multiple Sales Orders.
+A Shipping Order can perform partial shipments for a single Sales Order or consolidate shipments across multiple Sales Orders.

-2. Creating a Shipping Order & Partial Shipments
+2. Create a Shipping Order and Partial Shipments

 picture coming soon:

-• Click the “New” button in the upper-right corner to create a Shipping Order with preset or custom Record Types.
+• Click the New button in the top-right corner to create a Shipping Order using a preset Record Type or a custom Record Type.

 picture coming soon: